Christ Child A to Z

 Clothe-A-Child II – This is the Christ Child Society’s most visible fundraiser for our clothing budget needs.
 Kicking off in the early fall, generous area business sponsors, Martin’s Supermarkets, Notre Dame Credit Union and Mutual Bank sell their customers brightly colored paper dolls for one dollar each.
 All of the profits go directly into purchasing new clothing, jackets, and shoes for needy children in our area.
 Local area Catholic Schools have participated in the fundraising by holding dress down days, or some other type of event.
 Since 1993, our community has been very generous in helping to clothe needy children one dollar at a time.

-Clothing Center – Located at 308 South Scott St in South Bend, is the hub of all Society business.
-It is located in the former Saint Patrick’s school.
+Clothing Center – Located at 2366 Miracle Lane, Mishawaka, IN 46545.
+We moved to this location in July of 2020 and it is located in the middle of Town and Country Shopping Center.
 The Center is the place where layettes are assembled, new clothing, shoes, and used clothing are sorted.
 The Center is alive with activity most every Wednesday morning from mid-August to mid-December for clothing distribution.
-The Center is also open four Sundays in the fall to accommodate clients who work or attend school and cannot come on Wednesday.
+The Center is also open select Sunday afternoons and Thursday evenings in the fall to accommodate clients who work or attend school and cannot come on Wednesday.
 During spring and summer months, volunteers inventory and restock for the coming school year.

 Day of Reflection – This one day retreat for members and guests is held right before Lent.
 It is an opportunity to come together spiritually and reflect on the many gifts and blessings the Christ Child has given us.
 It is a chance to reflect, renew, and revitalize our mission.